STAT 385 Summer 2025 Unofficial Syllabus

 -

-Learners must construct reproducible code in digital notebook files and script files.
+Learners must write and construct reproducible code in digital notebook files and script files.
+No local data files are utilized.

 -